Health & Wellbeing

 This means a person’s mental illness makes it hard to do normal work tasks.
 Like using a computer or talking to people.
 The illness must also last for at least 12 months to class as a long-term disability.

-Under the same act, employers have a legal duty to protect their staff during work.
+Under The Equality Act (2010), employers have a legal duty to protect their staff during work.
 This is especially important for anyone with a health condition.

 To ensure that they’re working safely you may need to provide 'reasonable adjustments'.
 These changes can help them perform better and keep up with their peers.